 Epidemiology of the aster yellows phytoplasma: the influence of non-crop hosts on geographic distribution and movement of the pathogen

-2) to compare the genetic structure of the population of AYp from reservoir hosts to that within carrot and to determine if genotype variability relates to either prevalence or infectivity potential of the pathogen.
+Objective 2: I) Compare the genetic structure of the population of AYP isolates collected from reservoir hosts and within affected carrot, and II) determine if AYP variability relates to either disease prevalence or infectivity (virulence) of the pathogen.

 Impacts and Contributions/Outcomes

 Our work has contributed to the growing body of research of phytoplasma replication in their insect host by describing the AYp growth pattern and titer variation among individual ALH.
 A primary contribution of our work was to demonstrate qPCR as a reliable and accurate method for measuring AYp titer in ALHs and detecting differences in AYp titers among insect individuals which is consistent with objective 2 of the original grant proposal.
 A manuscript detailing this new method has been written and submitted to the Journal of Economic Entomology representing a tangible outcome produced from this proposal.